INSO-World/Trinocular/src/registry/ReadMe.md

 Term clarification:

-* Visualization Service: Container that offers one or many visualizations
+* Visualization Service: Container-Service (a server instance) that offers one or many visualizations
 * Visualization Group: Groups one or many Visualization Services together

 ## Dockerfile